muratk5n/thirdwave/en/README.md

 ---

-Lech Walesa is a legend; but this ain't the 80s.
+Lech Walesa is a legend - but this ain't the 80s.

 ---